alitet01/etc/README.md

 Write objects to json file backup.json in current directory

 ### Backup source time entries started in date range
-Write objects to json file bute_date_from_date_till.json in current directory
+Write time entries with start time included into date_from to date_till period to json file bute_date_from_date_till.json in current directory

 Backup time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 according to timezone of user which token set to access source Toggl.
 It is better